Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Twythmenw nodded sadly as he spoke, then turned her attention to Daar, then Knight, then Yan, then back to Knight.
 "I intend to wipe out the recent stain on our species’ reputation," she declared.
 "We shall see how many others are with me in that regard.
 But they *did* make me their representative: I am optimistic."

 With that, the small gathering broke up.
 Yan watched them go, tasting the air as they went.
 What he was tasting *for,* exactly, he didn’t know.
-The tastes they left behind were...well, alien.
+The tastes they left behind were... well, alien.
 Hard to read.
 He noticed Daar sniffing the air too.

 "Taste honest to me, I think," he suggested.